Andrew Ladd: Junior

 Ladd began his junior hockey career with the Coquitlam Express.
 He then progressed to the major junior Western Hockey League (WHL) with the Calgary Hitmen after being traded from the Vancouver Giants in exchange for Jamison Orr.
 He recorded 75 points in his rookie season, tops among first-year players and 15th in WHL scoring.
 His +39 plus/minus led the league, earning him the WHL Plus-Minus Award.
-In the off-season, Ladd was drafted in the first round, fourth overall, by the Carolina Hurricanes in the 2004 NHL Entry Draft.
+In the off-season, Ladd was drafted in the first round, fourth overall, by the Carolina Hurricanes in the 2004 NHL entry draft.

 Professional

 Carolina Hurricanes

 Ladd turned professional after two seasons with the Hitmen in 2005–06 with the Lowell Lock Monsters, the Hurricanes' American Hockey League (AHL) affiliate.
 He was called up to the Hurricanes in November, making his NHL debut, but soon suffered a knee injury in December which sidelined him until February.
 Ladd was assigned back to the Lowell Lock Monsters until March when he was recalled to join the Hurricanes for their playoff run.
 He contributed 5 points in 17 post-season games helping the Hurricanes to their first Stanley Cup championship.
-Ladd is also remembered for injuring Edmonton Oilers goaltender Dwayne Roloson in game one of the Stanley Cup Finals.
+Ladd is also remembered for injuring Edmonton Oilers goaltender Dwayne Roloson in game one of the Stanley Cup Final.
 Due to the injuries sustained in the collision, Roloson was unable to resume play for the remainder of the Stanley Cup Playoffs.

 The following season, in 2006–07, Ladd solidified a roster spot with the Hurricanes, but suffered an injury for a second straight season, undergoing an emergency appendectomy on December 14, 2006.
 He finished the campaign with 21 points in 65 games.